Promote configurations across environments¶

 - Backup and Restore: Act as a backup solution for environment configurations.

-IAM-CTL provides support for propagating the following resource types:
+IAM-CTL provides support for propagating the following resource types among root organizations:

 Before using IAM-CTL, you need to register Machine-to-Machine (M2M) applications in your target environments.
-If you are propagating resources between root orgs, you need to create M2M apps in root organizations.
-If you are propagating resources between child organization, you need to create application in the root organization and share it with the relevant child organization.
+If you are propagating resources between root organizations, you need to create M2M apps in root organizations.
 These applications will be used by IAM-CTL to authenticate and perform operations on your behalf.

 Follow the steps below to register an M2M application.